 Arcing Fault Current – Effect of Gap, Voltage and Electrode Configuration

 An arc flash occurs when short circuit current jumps across an air gap between energized conductors.
 The event is normally the result of initial (and inadvertent) contact between energized conductors which creates the short circuit.
 During the event, the conductors or a conducting object may either melt back or be blown back producing an air gap.
 When current flows across the gap, it ionizes the air resulting in a conducting plasma and thermal cloud.
-IEEE 1584 – IEEE Guide for Performing Arc-Flash Hazard Calculations refers to this as the Arcing Fault Current which is defined as: A fault current flowing through an electrical arc plasma.
-To calculate the arcing fault current, IEEE 1584 equations require many input variables such as: bolted three phase short circuit current, bus gap distance, electrode configuration and voltage.
+IEEE 1584 – IEEE Guide for Performing Arc-Flash Hazard Calculations refers to this as the Arcing Fault Current which is defined as:

 The gap distance is the physical distance between conductors that the current flows across during an arc flash.
 Measuring the actual gap distance may be considered impractical since it would require evaluating each piece of equipment which may be energized requiring it to be placed in an electrically safe work condition.
 In addition, there may be several different gap distances in the same piece of equipment depending on where the arc flash occurs.